omega-eol/AirSensor/README.md

 3. `/Code/wifi_acc_sensor` - Receives data from accelerometer and sends data to REST API using ESP8266 WiFi module.

 ## Dependencies
-To view the Arduino code you need to download (Arduino IDE)[https://www.arduino.cc/en/Main/Software].
+To view the Arduino code you need to download [Arduino IDE](https://www.arduino.cc/en/Main/Software).